-If holders of our Convertible Notes elect to convert (i) some or all of their 2012 Notes prior to July 1, 2017, or (ii) some or all of their 2013 Notes on or after June 1, 2014 and prior to December 1, 2018, and we have amounts of principal outstanding to TriplePoint, any issuances of stock that we make in satisfaction of the Coupon Make-Whole Payments due to such note holders will cause dilution to our existing stockholders because certain limitations in the agreements governing our secured indebtedness with TriplePoint will require us to make such payments in shares of common stock rather than cash.
+If holders of the 2012 Notes elect to convert some or all of their 2012 Notes prior to July 1, 2017 and we have amounts of principal outstanding to TriplePoint, any issuances of stock that we make in satisfaction of the Coupon Make-Whole Payments due to such note holders will cause dilution to our existing stockholders because certain limitations in the agreements governing our secured indebtedness with TriplePoint will require us to make such payments in shares of common stock rather than cash.
 As of September 30, 2013, we have issued 2,957,775 shares of our common stock in satisfaction of Coupon Make-Whole Payments due in connection with the conversion of the 2012 Notes.